The Best Running Socks

 Reasons to avoid

-We’ve been fully paid-up members of the Stance socks fan club for a few years now – it’s a brand that offers a winning combination of style and substance.
-The socks have eye-catching designs and use long-lasting technical fabrics pretty much across the range, but there are two key features for runners.
-One is Infiknit, a winning pun that points to the durability of the socks – Stance offers a lifetime guarantee on the products that have it.
-The other is Feel360, a wicking fabric that ensures the socks dry in a flash, even after very sweaty long runs, in our experience.
-The Stance range contains a variety of great designs and socks of different thicknesses to suit your preferences, but the Run Light Crew socks are a great staple option if you’re not sure where to start.
+I’ve been a fully paid-up member of the Stance socks fan club for a few years now—it’s a brand that offers a winning combination of style and substance.
+The socks have eye-catching designs and use long-lasting technical fabrics across the range, but there are two key features for runners.
+One is Infiknit, a winning pun that points to the durability of the socks (Stance offers a lifetime guarantee on the products that have it).

 Reasons to buy